-- CRICOS Code: 098316C
+- CRICOS code: 098316C

 What will I study?

-- Industry-based research project (150 points)
+- An industry-based research project (150 points)

 - Coursework core and elective subjects (50 points).

-The research project will be conducted within industry laboratories, supervised by a staff member from the Faculty of Science and from the industry partner.
+The research project will be conducted within industry laboratories, supervised by staff from the Faculty of Science and from the industry partner.
 You’ll produce a project proposal and a final research report/thesis, and deliver a seminar on your findings.